 The College of Law admits transfer students in the Spring, Summer and Fall terms each year.
 The deadline to submit an application accompanied by the required application fee and pertinent documents to the College of Law for each term is listed below.
 Applications received after the term deadline may not be reviewed by the Admissions Committee.

 The following items are required by the deadline in order to complete your application for consideration.
 Incomplete applications may not be reviewed.
-All documents must be submitted online through LSAC using the Credential Assembly Service.
+All documents must be submitted online through LSAC using the Credential Assembly Service (CAS) with the exception of the Transfer Certification Form, which must be sent directly to the Admissions Office at the College of Law.

 - Online Application Form

-- Personal Statement: One to two pages, types and double-spaced.
-Your personal statement should discuss any factors you would like the Committee to consider along side the rest of the information presented in your application.
+- Personal Statement: One to two pages, typed and double-spaced.
+Your personal statement should discuss any factors you would like the Committee to consider along side the rest of the information presented in your application, including your reasons for wanting to transfer to Florida State University College of Law.

-- Transfer Certification Form completed by the law school Dean or Registrar submitted directly to the law school.
+- Transfer Certification Form completed by the law school registrar and submitted directly to the law school.
 This form includes class rank and good standing information.
-Download Transfer Certification Form.

 - CAS Report: Applicants are responsible for ensuring that files are complete and current with CAS.